glycerine/spin_paxos/README.md

 have to prove that _all on your own_; a fraught prospect compared to relying on bedrock Paxos.

+As a bonus, Lampson teaches hierarchical-leases, which the countless other papers (e.g. Quorum Read Paxos) re-invent or re-discover.
+There seems to be a minor industry devoted to re-discovering and popularizing Paxos optimizations that are well-known in the literature.
+This gashes potholes into an already muddy field, so it is worth reading these originals as much as possible.

+To quote that section:

+> 2.3 Hierarchical Leases
+>
+> In a fault-tolerant system leases [jea: _if_ leases are used]
+> must be granted and renewed by running consensus.
+If
+> this much use of consensus is still too expensive,
+> the solution is hierarchical leases.
+>
+> Run consensus once to elect a czar C and give C a
+> lease on a large part of the state.
+> Now C gives out sub-leases on x and y to masters.
+> Each master controls its own resources.
+The masters
+> renew their sub-leases with the czar.
+This is cheap since it
+> doesn’t require any coordination.
+The czar
+> renews its lease by consensus.
+This costs
+> more, but there’s only one czar lease.
+Also,
+> the czar can be simple and less likely to
+> fail, so a longer lease may be acceptable.
+> Hierarchical leases are commonly used in
+> replicated file systems and in clusters.
+>
+>    By combining the ideas of consensus, leases,
+> and hierarchy, it’s possible to build
+> highly available systems that are also
+> highly efficient.

 1. CASPaxos: Replicated State Machines without logs, by Denis Rystsov.

 https://arxiv.org/abs/1802.07000